Fan Out Kits and Breakout Kits: Building Up Optical Fibers

 What are fan out and breakout kits, and what do they do?

 Fan out and breakout kits give additional protection to 250 µm optical fibers.
-Each kit consists of a group of color-coded plastic buffer tubing, with each tube designed to hold a single fiber.
+Each kit consists of multiple color-coded plastic buffer tubes.
+Each tube will hold a single fiber.

 A fan out or breakout kit is not required when working with simplex, duplex, or breakout style cables.
 All these cable styles allow direct contact between the boot of the connector and the cable’s protective jacket or subunit.